ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

  - The `srun` command must specify any Slurm options that differ in value from those specified to `sbatch`.
 This typically means that you need to specify the `--nodes`, `--ntasks` and `--tasks-per-node` options to `srun`.
+ - On the ARCHER2 full system, you will need to include the `--oversubscribe` flag to your `srun` command, and you will need to define the memory required by each subjob with the `--mem=<amount of memory>` flag.
+The amount of memory is given in MiB.
  - You will usually need to specify the task pinning to cores manually to prevent multiple executables/scripts running on the same core.
 We provide a small utility (`genmaskcpu`) to assist with this.